tencentyun/intlcloud-documents/product_new/网站产品中心/SSL证书/API文档/证书相关接口/获取证书列表_intl_en.md

 | codeDesc | String | Error code.
 For a successful operation, "Success" is returned.
 For a failed operation, a message describing the failure is returned. |
 | data | Array | Data returned by the API. |

-If the list is obtained, the "data" field is returned which contains record information, where the "list" field is the basic information returned after the list is obtained:
+When you obtain the list, the "data" field containing record information is returned, where the "list" field is the basic information returned after the list is obtained:

 | Parameter Name | Type | Description |
 |---------|---------|---------|